Legoland Discovery Centre Toronto

-LEGOLAND Discovery Centre Toronto is an indoor family entertainment center located in Vaughan Mills mall in Vaughan, Ontario just north of Toronto.
-The attraction includes 10 LEGO build & play zones, 2 LEGO-themed rides, a soft play area, a 4D cinema, the World's Largest LEGO Brick Flag, and a gift shop.
-The Centre features more than 3 million LEGO bricks, 500,000 of which are located in the MINILAND.
+Legoland Discovery Centre Toronto is an indoor family entertainment center located in Vaughan Mills mall in Vaughan, Ontario just north of Toronto.
+The attraction includes 10 Lego build & play zones, 2 Lego-themed rides, a soft play area, a 4D cinema, the World's Largest Lego Brick Flag, and a gift shop.
+The Centre features more than 3 million Lego bricks, 500,000 of which are located in the Miniland.
 The attraction is owned and operated by British leisure group Merlin Entertainments.

 History

-LEGO bricks were invented by Danish carpenter Ole Kirk Christiansen in 1958.
+Lego bricks were invented by Danish carpenter Ole Kirk Christiansen in 1958.
 The first Legoland Discovery Centre was opened in Berlin in 2007, and since then a total of 13 Legoland Discovery Centres have been opened.
-LEGOLAND Discovery Centre Toronto was opened in March 2013 and is the only location in Canada.
+Legoland Discovery Centre Toronto was opened in March 2013 and is the only location in Canada.

-For the grand opening, the attraction took over Yonge–Dundas Square and invited the public to help build a LEGO mosaic in a subway stop.
-In 2018, the Centre secured the Guinness World Record for Largest LEGO Brick Flag with a 21-by-11 ft.
-Canadian flag made from 248,072 LEGO bricks.
+For the grand opening, the attraction took over Yonge–Dundas Square (now Sankofa Square) and invited the public to help build a Lego mosaic in a subway stop.
+In 2018, the Centre secured the Guinness World Record for Largest Lego Brick Flag with a 21-by-11 ft.
+Canadian flag made from 248,072 Lego bricks.

 The Toronto location had previously been occupied by a NASCAR Speedpark.
 It opened with the mall in 2004 and closed in December 2011.